 H: 24”, 61 cms, W: 58.25”, 148cms.
 D: 23”, 59 cms.

-Circa 1650 – This form of fluting or nulling is a series of niches with rounded tops resembling a row of small arches or a row of Norman windows usually set high in the clearstory of a Church and is an early device which declined in popularity during the second half of the 17th.
+This form of fluting or nulling is a series of niches with rounded tops resembling a row of small arches or a row of Norman windows usually set high in the clerestory of a Church and is an early device that declined in popularity during the second half of the 17th.
 Century.

 Litt: J Fiske “When Oak Was New, English Furniture and Daily Life 1530 – 1700”

 Pages 71,188,192,194-196,208 and 223/4